core116/core116/README.md

 ### Learning 🌱

 I'm always on the lookout for opportunities to learn and grow.
-Currently, I'm diving into Langchain, Microservices, Infrastructure, and other advanced software technologies.
+Currently, I'm diving into Langchain, Microservices, Infrastructure, and other advanced open-source softwares.

 ### Stacks ✨